 So here's my suggestion for fixing things.

-Uh people spend time with their family.
+People spend time with their family.

-How are you gonna stop that?
+How are you going to stop that?

-So if you can't do anything about it, I've often wondered if the best solution isn't for people to apply for let's call it a grant or a scholarship to move out of whatever bad place has a bad example that's being set for them.
+So if you can't do anything about it, I've often wondered if the best solution isn't for people to apply for, let's call it a grant or a scholarship to move out of whatever bad place has a bad example that's being set for them.

-Not just in this regard, but someplace safe where they can you know really concentrate on school or whatever.
+Not just in this regard, but someplace safe where they can, you know, really concentrate on school or whatever.

 Don't you think that that would be one way to save a failing neighborhood?